seanakabry/zk-tools/README.md

 | 1.01 | 2020-07-07 | Use [instance](https://wiki.keyboardmaestro.com/manual/Variables#Instance_Variables_v8) rather than global variables |
 | 1.00 | 2020-07-02 | Initial commit |

-## Open File by UID
+## Open File or Folder by UID

-Opens the file in a specified directory with a filename containing the currently selected text.
-The intended use case is a UID scheme for documents outside the Zettelkasten; as such, the macro expects that only one file will match the search string.
+Opens the file or folder in a specified directory with a name containing the currently selected text.
+The intended use case is a UID scheme for documents and folders outside the Zettelkasten; as such, the macro expects that only one file or folder will match the search string.

 As an example, a daily/diary note might contain a line like: